izharul-haque/Web-and-Social-Media-Analytics/README.md

 - Pandas: Python package for data analysis
 - Numpy: Python package for numerical analysis
 - Scikit-learn: Python package for predictive analysis
-- Matplotlib, Seaborn and Missingno: Python 2D plotting library
+- Matplotlib and Seaborn for plotting graphs